manticoresoftware/manticoresearch/manual/Creating_an_index/NLP_and_tokenization/Wordforms.md

 You can specify several files and not only just one.
 Masks can be used as a pattern, and all matching files will be processed in simple ascending order.

-In RT mode only absolute paths are allowed.
+In the RT mode only absolute paths are allowed.

 If multi-byte codepages are used, and file names can include foreign characters, the resulting order may not be exactly alphabetic.
 If the same wordform definition is found in several files, the latter one is used, and it overrides previous definitions.